Myriadn/JantungIn/Inference/README.md

 http://localhost:3000
 ```

-### Notes
+### Model Performance

+* The MLP model implemented in this project achieves an accuracy testing of **94.67%** in distinguishing between Normal and Heart Disease cases.
-- The model has already been tuned, and further improvements in accuracy cannot be achieved at this stage.
+* The model has already been tuned, and further improvements in accuracy cannot be achieved at this stage.
-- UI/UX improvements are planned and will be implemented soon.
+* UI/UX improvements are planned and will be implemented soon.

 ### Authors

-- Ridho Alkhoiri
+* Ridho Alkhoiri
-- Muhammad Rizqy Hidayah
+* Muhammad Rizqy Hidayah
-- Farhan Abdul Mukhlis
+* Farhan Abdul Mukhlis